vmware-archive/cbapi/client_apis/README.md

 - `alliance_score_srs`: If enabled and available, the Bit9 Software Reputation Service (SRS) score, normalized to a CB score
 - `alliance_score_tis`: If enabled and available, the Bit9 Threat Indicators Service (TIS) score, normalized to a CB score
 - `alliance_score_*`: 0 or more other scores, applied by configuring feeds.
-- `hostname`: 0 or more hostnames on which this binary was observed
+- `endpoint`: list of 0 or more hostname,sensorid tuples on which this binary was observed.
+The | character serves as the delimiter between the hostname and the sensorid.
-- `sensor_group`: 0 or more sensor groups in which this binary was observed
+- `group`: list of 0 or more sensor groups (by name) in which this binary was observed

 A complete example: